 Thanks Vacili for the ride.

 Vladivostok is the international sea port of the Russian Far East.
-It’s been like a dream destination for no other reason than it sounds like one of those end-of-the-world type places, and that perception isn’t entirely false; Vladivostok is the termination point of the Trans-Siberian Railway, the longest railway in the world—as everyone knows.
-It’s rough in parts but at its heart is a gorgeous, European-esque city.
+It’s been like a dream destination for no other reason than it sounds like one of those end-of-the-world type places, and that perception isn’t entirely false; Vladivostok is the termination point of the Trans-Siberian Railway, the longest railway in the world.

 View from my room.